TheoLeCalvar/Planify/README.md

 - Show current preferences
 - Improve error control
 - Add visualization of file csv on app
+- Add a main form which allows one of the two TAF supervisors (reponsable TAF) to fill in the general informations.
+Then, After submitting the main form, two separate forms will be displayed for each supervisor to enter the unavailability periods for their respective campuses in Nantes and Brest.
 ## TODO BACK-END

 - Add notification by e-mail